-Work on morale is part of the Integrated Improvement Plan and a number of work-streams within it, including introduction of an individual performance management/appraisal e-learning programme from November &
+• Work on morale is part of the Integrated Improvement Plan and a number of work-streams within it, including introduction of an individual performance management/appraisal e-learning programme from November &

-- implementation of new WorkPal online appraisal system, which has been deferred to the New Year. - New approaches to interacting with staff during Covid response; feedback has been positive and was reflected in results from the NHS Pulse Survey. - 2.5 A summary of all current strategic risks is included as Appendix 1.
+- New approaches to interacting with staff during Covid response; feedback has been positive and was reflected in results from the NHS Pulse Survey. - 2.5 A summary of all current strategic risks is included as Appendix 1.